-People love free food and having nibbles for families out on the town is a fun Small Business Saturday idea.
+People love free food.
 You can check with local restaurants about safe food protocols to get some ideas or even cross-promote your businesses.

 Pop-up events are temporary events that don’t require a long-term commitment.
 Businesses might have a presence or “pop-up” at outdoor stands or kiosks, art galleries, restaurants, marketplaces, tradeshow booths and more.

 Popping up could be as simple as setting up a table (think lemonade stand!) to more elaborate plans such as temporarily renting an empty storefront.
 The key is setting up where there’s a lot of foot traffic to talk to people since you don’t have the benefit of location recognition.

 Bring your marketing materials, something to catch the attention of foot traffic and some inventory if you’re selling products.